 Value lists are mainly used in forms, where they show up as a searchable single select drop-down lists or a multi select boxes.
 Value lists helps you steer what data input end users can submit and can be used for instance to steer gateways in your processes.
 Value lists are also a key component when creating role-mappers which allows you to steer what user(s) or group(s) of users that should be able to perform different tasks in a process application based on data in the Instance.
 Read about how to create Value lists here.

-The role mapper is a feature on Barium Live designed to use form data to assign task permissions to a specific user.
+The role mapper is a feature in Process Automation designed to use form data to assign task permissions to a specific user.
 By using a Value list you can assign which value shall correspond with which user/group.

 If you are in a pricing plan that enables integration you will find your API-key here.
 Read more about the API in the section about Integration.